“People weren’t made to fly, that’s why we make kickers,”

 For a list of clubs see Clubs

 Snowsport Scotland selection takes place in September each year.
 We would recommend touching base with your local club or contacting us for more info.
-For those interested in applying for selection to the Snowsport Scotland Home Nations program for the Season 2018/19, please see the:
+For those interested in applying for selection to the Snowsport Scotland Home Nations see the links below.

 We recommend you discuss your submission with your local coach as they will be able to help guide you through the process, if however you are unable to do this please feel free to contact us.